Fishing on Dewees

 Remember, State regulations require that a a saltwater fishing license is needed to harvest oysters and clams in recreational waters.
 This can be purchased online via the South Carolina Department of Natural Resources website, www.dnr.sc.gov.
 Here you will find all of guidelines regarding recreational shellfish harvesting in our state.

 – Obey all state laws regarding size and amount limits.
 These rules are posted on various docks around the island.

 – Practice the Dewees philosophy of catch and release.
 If you are fishing for food, take from the sea enough for an evening’s meal.
 This ensures plenty of fish to catch in the future and always the freshest, best tasting fish for supper!
-If you have a large houseful of visitors please be considerate of other families and supplement your Impoundment catch from exterior waterway.
+If you have a large houseful of visitors please be considerate of other families and supplement your interior-island catch from exterior waterway.

 – If an alligator is sighted within 60 feet of your fishing activities please immediately remove your lines and relocate to another location.

 Catch & Release tips:

 – Keep the fish in the water as much as possible.
 If possible, remove the hook without removing the fish from the water.